import math

 blocks = pyvista.MultiBlock()

-for thisShield in self.shield_list:
+for currentShield in self.shield_list:

-# for infinete shield bodies,
+# for infinite shield bodies,

 # project the detector location onto the infinite surface